astralfrontier/astralfrontier.org-OLD/source/_drafts/adventures-of-the-newmans.md

 She has control over vibration, and uses it to accelerate her body at high speeds or do damage.
 She is blind, but is capable of navigating and perceiving by sensing vibrations in the air.
 Her need to rely on sound rather than light limits her effective speed to under Mach 1, otherwise she cannot navigate safely.
-Themes: disability, TODO.
+Themes: disability, rebellion.
-Masks Playbook: TODO.
+Masks Playbook: *The Delinquent*.

 **Armiger** is a magical swordsman.
 He was originally described [here](/2017/08/07/armiger/).